Graph Paper in Postscript

 PDF version

-Simply download the file you want and open it with a PDF reader (it should happen on its own when you click on the link).
+Simply click on the thumbnails / descriptions to download the file you want and open it with a PDF reader (it should happen on its own when you click on the link).

 • Send the file as is to a postscript printer, e.g. under linux with: